In this chapter, I will show you how to put all you’ve learned about personal training into practice.

-It’s something that all of them will run at least once per year.
+It’s something that all of them will run at least once yearly.

 This is a brilliant opportunity to meet with a whole range of people and interact with them.

-Perhaps you can offer a short fitness assessment or hold a quick exercise class showing the correct form for exercises.
+Perhaps you can offer a short fitness assessment or hold a quick exercise class showing the correct exercise form.

 You could even hold posture assessments, perfect for office workers.

-Networking is an important part of getting your name out there, especially when you are just starting out.
+Networking is important to get your name out there, especially when you are just starting out.

-Even if you are struggling to find people to train and practice your skills on, continue to try to find ways to network, meet more people, and ultimately, you could open doors for yourself down the line.
+Even if you struggle to find people to train and practice your skills on, continue to find ways to network, meet more people, and ultimately, you could open doors for yourself down the line.